“Your body is an absolute furnace!” “I can’t sleep, I am too hot!” “Why does my body get so hot at night?”

 Some sheets might initially feel cool to the touch, but actually heat up really quick.
 Others may be better at adapting to your room temperature.

 However, instead of guessing which sheets to try, here are some well-trusted and reviewed bedsheets that are sure to keep you cool at night:

 Change your Pillow!

-Knowing the part of your body that “feels the hottest” first might be the key to how you cool yourself down.
+Knowing the part of your body that “feels the most hot” first might be the key to how you cool yourself down.
 For example, my neck and head is usually the first thing to get hot at night.
-The second my pillow starts to feel warm, then so does my entire body!
+The second my pillow start to feel warm, then so does my entire body!
 If that sounds like you, then I am about to change the way you sleep– forever.